lpsmith/linux-inotify/README.md

 2.  `linux-notify` avoids most of GHC's standard IO handling code, relying on plain system calls with minimal overhead in Haskell-land.
-(It does however,  make good use of GHC's IO manager via nonblocking inotify sockets and `threadWaitRead`,  so `getEvent` is efficient.)
+(However, it still does make good use of GHC's IO manager via nonblocking inotify sockets and `threadWaitRead`,  so `getEvent` is still efficient.)

-3.  `linux-notify` does not call `forkIO`, which means less context switching and scheduling overhead, especially in some contexts.
+3.  `linux-notify` does not call `forkIO`, which means less context switching and scheduling overhead, especially in some contexts, e.g. when `hinotify`'s particular event router isn't a very good fit for your application,  or you are implementing a following logfile processor.

 Some of the downsides are:

 1.   `linux-notify` currently requires linux 2.6.28,  even though `inotify` support debuted in linux 2.6.13.
 I would kind of like to